 A ground-breaking and responsible player

 With Wattway, roads are no longer just a way of getting from A to B but also become local sources of clean and renewable energy.
-In line with the global objective of energy transition, this revolutionary technology paves the way for the future through communicating, positive-energy roads.
+In line with the global objective of energy transition, this revolutionary technology paves the way for the future through smart and positive-energy roads.

 In 2017, Colas launched a new dynamic road-marking solution called Flowell.
 This innovative technology will help resolve local mobility challenges by organising the shared space of roads and city streets thanks to a system based on the dynamic control of light-emitting signalling.
 For example, spaces reserved for deliveries in the daytime can be turned into car parking spaces at night.
 The solution can also be used to secure pedestrian crossings by enhancing their visibility, and that of pedestrians, with light-emitting markings (the first experimental pilot site was opened in 2019).
 Instead of just places of transit, roads become places for sharing.